Nursing CE Requirements in Oregon – Everything You Should Know

 You should also have a current national certification.

-Now, if you got your license before January 1, 2011, you can take 45 hours of continuing education on population foci instead of having a national certification.
+Now, if you are an NP who got your license before January 1, 2011, you can take 45 hours of continuing education on population foci instead of having a national certification.

 If you’re an APRN with prescriptive authority, you need to have at least 150 hours’ worth of practice that involves prescribing medicine to patients.